Scicom-AI-Enterprise-Organization/small-ablation/fsdp2-ep-vs-fsdp2-fused-moe/README.md

 # FSDP2-EP vs FSDP2 Fused MoE

-Because we build a lot our own FSDP2 EP MoE LORA script, I think we should compare the loss using the FSDP2 Fused MoE with zai-org/GLM-4.5-Air, applying LoRA to all linear layers including the experts, while keeping the global batch size the same.
+We should compare the loss using the FSDP2 Fused MoE with zai-org/GLM-4.5-Air, applying LoRA to all linear layers including the experts, while keeping the global batch size the same.

 ## How to